zakkyyy-ar/university_and_admission-app/README.md

 3. Make your changes and commit them (`git commit -m 'Add new feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Create a new Pull Request.

-## License
-This project is licensed under the MIT License.
-See the [MIT](https://choosealicense.com/licenses/mit/) file for more details.

 ## Contact